 With an evaporative fan diffuser, a fan blows air from the room through some sort of pad or filter that has essential oils dropped onto it.
 The air blowing through the pad causes the oils to evaporate more quickly than normal, and the air with the evaporated oil is blown into the room.

-The other type of evaporative diffuser doesn’t require a fan to blow the oil around but rather uses the air current existing in the room to subtly diffuse around a small area.
+The other type of evaporative diffuser doesn’t require a fan to blow the oil around but instead uses the air current existing in the room to subtly diffuse around a small area.
 These diffusers are usually personal diffusers such as necklace pendants, bracelets, personal oil inhalers, or pens.
 Some can even be absorbent beads placed in a mesh bag to diffuse in a small space.

 - Provides aroma for a small area.
 This method of diffusion works well at getting the scent of the oil into the room or around your personal space.

 - Oil components evaporate at different times.
 Anytime an essential oil evaporates, some of the lighter, or more volatile, components of the oil tend to evaporate much faster than the heavier and less volatile components.
-This means that instead of getting the whole oil all at once, you are getting a higher percentage of the lighter components at the beginning of the process and a higher percentage of the heavier components towards the end of the process.
+This means that instead of getting the whole oil all at once, you are getting a higher percentage of the lighter components at the beginning of the process and a higher percentage of the heavier components toward the end of the process.
 Because the whole oil is not diffused at once, the therapeutic benefits of the oil may be reduced.

 While this fractioning of the oil may diminish any therapeutic properties that the whole oil had possessed, evaporative fan diffusion is still a good and relatively quiet means of getting the aroma of the essential oil throughout the room, and evaporative personal diffusers are great at containing the aroma within your personal space.